LAND, HEALING & LIBERATION PROJECT

 Land access is one of the deepest forms of liberation for people who have been historically marginalized.
 It gives us the freedom to live differently, heal, create, and nurture ourselves and each other.
 It gives us agency in a way that being landless does not.
 In being together on the land, we move towards experiencing collectivity and reciprocity with nature, plants, animals, and each other, and away from individualism.
 In a way, it's a return to old ways of thinking where we lived with nature and each other, and not on top of it, taking and extracting.
 This is at the core of our values at The Ahimsa Collective.

-The center provides short and longer term healing stays for communities of color, formerly incarcerated people, survivors, justice workers, and queer folks.
+The center provides short and longer term healing stays for communities of color, formerly incarcerated people, survivors, justice workers, and queer folks in our community.
 It is a place where people can have time away to heal; a place for justice workers to rest, reflect, and build together; and a space for people who need to get away from abusive or violent conditions.

 People who have experienced harm, people of color, and poor people have little access to time and space to experience healing.
 For many communities, healing is scoffed at and labeled a luxury; meanwhile, complex unaddressed trauma never gets tending to, and so people live in terror, anger, depression, and a body that is constantly under duress.
 It is imperative that we change this narrative: healing is not a luxury.
 Healing is essential to stopping harm, to safety, and to liberation.
 We have to internalize Audre Lorde’s brilliant words that “self care can be one of the most radical acts.”